alumbs/zombieApocalypseApp/README.md

 zombieApocalypseApp
 ===================

-A demo app for the zombie apocalypse site
+A demo app for the zombie apocalypse site.